A homomorphism theorem and a Trotter product formula for quantum stochastic flows with unbounded coefficients: A sufficient condition for a quantum stochastic flow to be -homomorphic

-\begin{rmrk} On the other hand, some of the most common QDS arising in classical probability for which the assumptions {\bf A(i)}- {\bf A(v)} hold, cannot be made symmetric even by a change of measure on the underlying function algebra.
-For example, consider the semigroup of the standard Poisson process on $\IZ_+,$ realized on the commutative von-Neumann algebra $l^\infty(\IZ_+),$ equipped with the trace given by the counting measure.
-Here, the generator $\cll_2$ is the bounded operator $l-I,$ where l denotes the unilateral shift operator on $l^2(\IZ_+).$ It is straightforward to see that for $\phi~\in~l^\infty(\IZ_+),~\phi\geq0,$ $\tau((l-I)(\phi))\leq0.$ However, if $\cll$ is symmetric with respect to some measure $\mu,$ say given by a sequence $\{p_i=\mu(\{i\})\}$ of nonnegative numbers, then the symmetry condition will imply (since $\cll$ has $1\in l^\infty$ in its domain) that $\sum_{i\geq0}(l-I)(\phi(i))p_i=0$ for all $\phi\in l^\infty(\IZ_+).$ From this, one can easily conclude that $p_i=0$ for all i.
-That is, there does not exist any faithful positive trace on $l^\infty$ for which $\cll$ is symmetric. \end{rmrk}
+\begin{rmrk} On the other hand, for some of the most common Markov processes arising in classical probability for which the corresponding quantum stochastic flow (see Remark \ref{wiener ito segal}) satisfies assumptions {\bf A(1)}--{\bf A(3)}, the vacuum expectation semigroup $(T_t)_{t\geq0}$ associated with the flow cannot be made symmetric even by a change of measure on the underlying function algebra.
+For example, consider the flow associated to the standard Poisson process on $\IZ_+,$ realized on the commutative von-Neumann algebra $l^\infty(\IZ_+),$ equipped with the trace given by the counting measure.
+Here the generator $\cll_2$ is the bounded operator $l-I,$ where l denotes the unilateral shift operator on $l^2(\IZ_+).$ It is straightforward to see that for $\phi~\in~l^\infty(\IZ_+),~\phi\geq0,$ $\tau((l-I)(\phi))\leq0.$ However, there does not exist any faithful positive trace for which $\cll$ is symmetric, as seen from the following argument: